Relationship Property Law

 • How long do I have to make a claim for relationship property?

-After separation, you have up to three years to file a claim for the division of relationship property under the Property (Relationships) Act 1976 if you were married, in a civil union, or in a de facto relationship for at least three years.
+You have up to three years after separation to file a claim under the Property (Relationships) Act 1976 if you were married, in a civil union, or in a de facto relationship lasting three years or more.

 Meet our relationship property lawyers